Hariton Pushwagner: Career

 Pushwagner described himself as a spiritual student of Norwegian author Axel Jensen, whom he met at Kunstnernes Hus in 1968.
 Pushwagner and Jensen lived together for a time, partly in an apartment in Oslo, Norway and partly in Fredrikstad, Norway; Stockholm, Sweden and Menorca, Spain.
 Pushwagner illustrated Jensen's book Og resten står skrivd i stjernene/And the Rest is Writ(ten) in the Stars (1995).
 Fascinated by comics since childhood, Pushwagner was inspired to start the series "Soft City" and "Doktor Fantastisk" during this period.

 Pushwagner won back the rights to his drawings from Morten Dreyer in 2009.

 In July 2012, London-based publisher Art / Books published an extensive monograph on his work to coincide with an exhibition at MK Gallery in Milton Keynes, United Kingdom that subsequently toured to Haugar Vestfold Kunstmuseum in Norway and Museum Boijmans van Beuningen in the Netherlands.

 Personal life and death

 Pushwagner was twice divorced and had two daughters.

 He was diagnosed with lung cancer and died at Diakonhjemmet Hospital on 24 April 2018.
 He was 77.

+He is buried at Our Saviour’s cemetery in Oslo.